Monster Energy Balls have all the peanut butter and M&M goodness of Monster Cookies in a poppable snack that keeps you full longer.

 • 3 cups quick oats

-• 1 cup creamy peanut butter (we love Skippy)
+• 1 cup creamy peanut butter I love Skippy

 • 1/2 cup honey

-• 1/4 teaspoon fine sea salt Note 1
+• 1/4 teaspoon fine sea salt see note 1

-• 1/4 cup + 2 tablespoons miniature chocolate chips
+• 1/4 cup + 2 tablespoons mini chocolate chips

 Instructions

-• COMBINE: Combine all of the ingredients in a very large bowl.
+• Combine all the ingredients in a very large bowl.
 Using a hand mixer on low speed, beat until a thick mixture is formed.
 (Or do this in a stand mixer.)
-See Note 2.
+See note 2.

-• ROLL: Use a 1-tablespoon measuring spoon or 1-1/2 tablespoon cookie scoop to portion out the dough and then tightly roll into balls (Note 3).
-Once rolled, place in the fridge (on a parchment paper-lined plate or tray so they don't stick) to firm up for about 30 mins to an hour and then transfer to an airtight container.
-Store in the fridge for 1-2 weeks or freeze (see next step).
+• Use a 1-tablespoon measuring spoon or 1-1/2 tablespoon cookie scoop to portion out the dough and tightly roll into balls (see note 3).
+Once rolled, place in the fridge (on a parchment paper-lined plate or tray so they don’t stick) to firm up for about 30 mins to an hour, then transfer to an airtight container.

 Recipe Notes

-Note 1: If peanut butter is salted, you might want to leave this out.
+Note 1: If peanut butter is salted, you might want to leave salt out.
 If you are sensitive to salt, reduce or leave out.
-If using table salt you'll want a tiny pinch (fine sea salt and table salt aren't the same!)
+If using table salt, you’ll want a tiny pinch (fine sea salt and table salt aren’t the same!).

-Note 2: Since there can be great variations in specific ingredients (especially peanut butter), you may need to add a bit more oats or a bit more peanut butter/honey to the mixture.
-If the mixture is too wet and sticky (and not rolling nicely into a ball), add a few more oats and re-mix everything.
-If the mixture is too dry (and crumbling), add more peanut butter and/or honey and re-mix everything until you can easily roll the balls.
-If these do seem too moist, keep in mind that oats continue to absorb liquid and may just need a little time to firm up.
+Note 2: Some ingredients (especially peanut butter) vary greatly.
+If the mixture is too wet and sticky (and not rolling nicely into a ball), add a few more oats and remix everything.
+If the mixture is too dry (and crumbling), add more peanut butter and/or honey and remix everything until you can easily roll the balls.
+If they seem too moist, keep in mind that oats continue to absorb liquid and may just need a little time to firm up.

-Note 3: With a good cookie scoop, the dough can just be scooped and packed tightly in scoop then placed on a plate instead of requiring the effort of rolling individual balls.
+Note 3: With a good cookie scoop, the dough can just be scooped and packed tightly in scoop, then placed on a plate instead of rolling individual balls.

 Calories: 64kcal | Carbohydrates: 9g | Protein: 2g | Fat: 3g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Trans Fat: 1g | Cholesterol: 1mg | Sodium: 22mg | Potassium: 52mg | Fiber: 1g | Sugar: 3g | Vitamin A: 4IU | Vitamin C: 1mg | Calcium: 8mg | Iron: 1mg